Translated by Collin Radford

 Kansai Region: Japanese Encyclopedia

 Written by k_yamamuro

-A brief introduction to words unique to Japan.
-In this article we explain the term "Kansai", which designates the region located in the mid-west area of Honshū.
-We will mention the region's prefectures and some of its famous places.
+In this article, we explain the term "Kansai," which designates the region located in the mid-west area of the main island of Japan.
+We mention the region's prefectures and some of its famous places to visit.

-The Kansai region encompasses Osaka-fu, Kyoto-fu, Hyogo-ken, Nara-ken, Shiga-ken and Wakayama-ken.
-There is another appellation for this area when Mie-ken is added: Kinki Chihō, which is often used in the names of local companies and groups in the area.
-However, most such groups use the region name Kansai when working internationally, and as such the area is mostly known as 'Kansai' outside of Japan.
+The Kansai Region encompasses the prefectures of Osaka, Kyoto, Hyogo, Nara, Shiga and Wakayama.
+There is another appellation for this area when Mie prefecture is added: Kinki Region, which is often used in the names of local companies and groups in the area.

 Sightseeing in Kansai

-There is also the Himeji Castlein Hyogo, which is also a world heritage site and favorite sightseeing destination for many people.
-Additionally, places like Lake Biwa in Shiga prefecture and Wakayama's Kumano, which are known as power spots with fabulous natural landscapes, draw countless tourists every year.
+Himeji Castle in Hyogo, also a World Heritage site, is a favorite sightseeing destination for many people.
+Additionally, places like Lake Biwa in Shiga prefecture and Wakayama's Kumano, known as a power spot with fabulous natural landscapes, draw countless tourists every year.